multi-annual energy planning

 Source: SDES, Energy balance sheet

-The transition away from fossil fuels is inevitable.
-While they currently represent just under 60% of final energy consumption (37% oil and 21% natural gas), we will need to eliminate their use by 2050.
-Although the decarbonization of the electricity generation mix is already in progress, the same cannot be said for the transportation sector.
-Moving away from energy sources used for heating buildings and industries also poses a significant challenge.
+The move away from fossil fuels is a foregone conclusion.
+While they account for just under 60% of final energy consumption today (37% oil and 21% natural gas), we will have to do without them by 2050.
+While complete decarbonization of the electricity generation mix is already well underway, it has barely begun in the transport sector.
+Weaning ourselves off energy for heating buildings and industry is also a major challenge.

-The final hurdle in reshaping the energy mix lies in scaling up the production of decarbonized energy: nuclear power, renewable electricity, renewable heating and cooling, biogas, biofuels, etc. It is projected that electricity production will need to increase by 10% by 2030 and 55% by 2050.
+The last major challenge in changing the energy mix is to increase the production of decarbonized energy: nuclear power, renewable electricity, renewable heating and cooling, biogas, biofuels, etc. Electricity production should increase by 10% by 2030 and 55% by 2050.

 Objective 1: reduce energy consumption while reindustrializing the country